Correspondence and Email Policy

 - If you require a response and it is likely to take us longer than 20 working days to provide a full response to all the issues you have raised, we will advise you of when you can expect a reply.

-- There may be occasions where we will forward the issues you raise and your comments to a Minister for their attention.
+- There may be occasions where we will forward the issues you raise and your comments to a Minister, agency or Member of Parliament for their attention.

 - We will not respond to correspondence where the Premier or Secretary are not the primary recipient, but marked as carbon copy (ie CC) or blind copy (BC).
 We will only respond to items where the Premier or Secretary is the primary recipient.